What is the Neutrality of Money?

 - The neutrality of money states that increases in the money supply change only the nominal variables of the economy, not the major ones, over the long term.

 - Money is a means of exchange; when its supply increases, the value of each unit decreases and, therefore, it can’t be exchanged for the same value/amount.

 - Critics of the neutrality of money theory suggest that because of its nature, money isn’t, and never can be, neutral.

 Superneutrality of Money

-Superneutrality of money is significantly stronger than neutrality of money.
-It outdoes the latter theory by stating that the real economy isn’t affected by changes in the level of money supply, but it is also isn’t affected by the rate at which the money supply grows.
-It means that prices and wages are proportional to the money supply not only regarding the one-time changes to the supply but also to permanent changes in the growth rate of the money supply.
-Both superneutrality and neutrality are used when looking at long-term models of the economy.
+The idea of the superneutrality of money is significantly stronger than the neutrality of money theory.
+It outdoes the latter by stating that the real economy isn’t affected by changes in the level of money supply, but it is also isn’t affected by the rate at which the money supply grows.
+Both the superneutrality and neutrality of money concepts are used when looking at long-term models of the economy.

 The Reality of Money

 Money is a means of exchange, accepted around the world, regardless of the specific type or denomination.
 Money’s literal purpose is to be used in exchange for other things, namely goods and services.
 Money comprises a number of subfunctions: